INFO-4602-5602/project-1-joelhmarquez/README.md

 <h3>Part 2: Building Scatterplots</h3>
 Under Part Two in index.html, create a line graph using one of the four datasets (your choice of which one).
 Scatterplots should have both an x- and y-axis, and the data should be scaled according to the maximum y-value in the dataset.
 Please use the d3.max function to create this scale rather than hard-coding a specific value.
 Look at the in-class tutorial for an example of how to do this.
 Note that you will need to load the dataset you’re using prior to building the visualization.

+* In order to calculate the domains of the x and y axis, I manipulated the data to convert the x and y from strings to floats

 <h3>Part 3: Building Line Graphs</h3>
 Under Part Three in index.html, visualize the same dataset you used in Part 2 using a line graph.
 Map x to the x-axis and y to the y-axis.
 As with the scatterplot, you should include axes and scale your visualization to fit the maximum values in the data.

+* For this part, I sorted the data based on the x value so the line wouldn't be all over the place.
+I referenced: http://www.javascriptkit.com/javatutors/arraysort2.shtml for the sorting comparison function
+* I also referenced https://bl.ocks.org/mbostock/3883245 to learn to draw a line graph using d3

 <h3>Part 4: Interaction</h3>
 Update your scatterplot code to be interactive.
 When you click on a point, change the paragraph with the id scatterLabel to print out the x and y values of that point.
 When you hover over a point, change it’s color (and change it back when you mouse out!).